balena-io-experimental/balena-sound/docs/ARCHITECTURE.md

 ## Audio routing

-Audio routing is the most crucial part of balenaSound, and it also changes significantly depending on what the current configuration is, with the biggest change being the mode of operation (multi-room vs standalone).
+Audio routing is the most crucial part of IoTSound, and it also changes significantly depending on what the current configuration is, with the biggest change being the mode of operation (multi-room vs standalone).
 There are two services controlling audio routing:

 - the `audio` block is the key one as it's the one actually routing audio so we'll zoom into it in sections below.
 - `sound-supervisor` on the other hand, is responsible for changing the routing according to what the current mode is.
 It will modify how sinks are internally connected depending on the mode of operation.